Brooklyn Massage Therapy

 • The nervous system stays on guard

-So the hip feels tight… even if flexibility isn’t the real issue.
+• The hip feels tight — even if flexibility isn't the real issue

 When Stretching Can Make Hip Pain Worse

-• But the muscle often tightens again afterward
+• Stretching temporarily overrides the signal — but the muscle tightens again afterward

 • Sometimes pain increases later in the day or the next morning